IE-482-582/fall2018/02_Intro_to_ROS/answers.md

 - How to use an Action

--In example 5-1, are the codes "duration time_to_wait" and "duration time_elapsed" pre-determined codes or built in functions?
+- In example 5-1, are the codes "duration time_to_wait" and "duration time_elapsed" pre-determined codes or built in functions?

 	- *I think the answers to these questions will be addressed in our next two lectures.*